divonlan/genozip/docs/genocat.rst

 **Subsetting options (options resulting in modified display of the data)**

-.. option:: --downsample rate.
-Show only one in every <rate> lines (or reads in the case of FASTQ).
+.. option:: --downsample rate[,shard].
+Show only one in every <rate> lines (or reads in the case of FASTQ), optional <shard> parameter indicates which of the shards is shown.
 Other subsetting options (if any) will be applied to the surviving lines only.

           |